LegitFakeID/ronopolyXSample/README.md

 # ronopolyXSample
-Sample files from RonopolyX, remake on Ronopoly
+A few select sample files from intial framework for RonopolyX, a remake of Ronopoly.